 Good thing I had these bad boys to brighten up my day and a daughter who asked the very thing I was thinking.
 He took it much better from her than he would have from me.
 And no, I didn’t set her up to ask him that, it was all her.

 - Fresh Basil, sliced

 - Balsamic Vinegar

 - Salt & Pepper, to taste

 - Preheat oven to 350 degrees and prepare a baking pan.

 - Cube cheese, slice tomatoes and fresh basil.

 - Mix cheese, tomatoes and basil together in a bowl, drizzle with olive oil and a dash or two of balsamic vinegar.

-- Season with freshly cracked salt & pepper.
+- Stuff mushrooms with cheese mixture and season with freshly cracked salt & pepper.

 - Bake for 20-25 minutes or until cheese is bubbly and beginning to brown and mushrooms are tender.